 This is one of the advantages of the BBC; it targets a wide range of audiences.
 Having niche stations for different ages and different interests is what makes paying our license fee more palatable.

-Quality over Quantity
+Quality over quantity

 Don’t just send across any broadcast PR story.
 Sending less stories of a high quality is more beneficial and likely to be noticed than sending all your broadcast PR stories.
-If you start hounding them with inappropriate content then they will probably disregard all stories you send, even ones that actually suit their audience.
+If you start hounding them with inappropriate content then they will probably disregard all stories you send, even ones that actually suit the BBC Radio 1 Newsbeat target audience.

 The focus on radio stats seems to be on regional breakdown, but when targeting Radio 1, make sure that there is an age breakdown too.
 The main headline should focus solely on the 15-29 year age category and what stands out for them compared to other age groups.

-BBCs love a case study that brings the human element of the story to life, but make sure when targeting BBC Radio 1 that you have younger case studies available and don’t even think about offering them a case study older than 35!
+BBCs love a case study that brings the human element of the story to life, but make sure when targeting BBC Radio 1 that you have younger case studies available and don’t even think about offering them a case study older than 35.